-Optimization of PCR conditions for analysis on capillary sequencers a) Amount of sample loaded is too high Loading of large amounts of PCR product may result in additional peaks.
-Decrease the cycle number and/or the template amount in the PCR reaction until the background is decreased to a satisfactory level with acceptable peak heights (example: typical peak heights <10,000 relative fluorescent units on the ABI PRISM 3730 or 3730xl DNA Analyzer). b) Faint peaks ("stutter peaks") Amplification of some microsatellite DNA sequences may lead to artifacts, referred to as stutter peaks, which are usually one repeat unit shorter than the main peak.
+Optimization of PCR conditions for analysis on capillary or gel-based sequencers Additional products are observed a) Amount of sample loaded is too high Loading of large amounts of PCR product may result in additional peaks.
+Decrease the cycle number and/or the template amount in the PCR reaction until the background is decreased to a satisfactory level with acceptable peak heights (e.g., typical peak the heights <10000 relative fluorescent units on ABI PRISM 3730 or 3730xl DNA Analyzer). b) Faint peaks ("stutter peaks") Amplification of some DNA sequences may lead to artifacts, referred to as stutter peaks, which are usually one repeat unit shorter than the main peak.
 We recommend decreasing the cycle number to reduce this effect.
-If the length of the faint peak is one base shorter than the main peak, refer to "n-1 products detected" below. c) Sample not completely denatured Denature the samples before loading by heating to 95°C for 5 min.
-Deionized formamide should be preferred over water. d) n-1 products detected Ensure that the final extension step was performed as described in Tables 4 and 7 on pages 19 and 24, respectively.
+If the length of the faint peak is one base shorter than the main peak, refer to "n-1 products detected" below.

+c) Sample not completely denatured Denature the samples before loading by heating to 95°C for 5 min.
+Deionized formamide should be preferred over water. d) n-1 products detected Ensure that the final extension step was performed as described in Tables 9 and 12 on pages 21 and 25, respectively.
 The final extension step can be increased to 45 min to improve results.
-If the final extension step was correctly performed, decrease the number of cycles and/or template amount. e) Differing signal intensities Different fluorescent dyes may give differing signal intensities on a particular detection instrument, although comparable amounts of PCR product were analyzed.
+If the final extension step was correctly performed, decrease the number of cycles and/or template amount. e) Differing signal intensities Different fluorescent dyes may give differing signal intensities on a particular detection instrument, although comparable amounts of PCR product were added.
 We recommend combining fluorescent dyes for multiplex PCR according to the instructions of the detection instrument's manufacturer.